ambroiseRabier/pixijs-first-game-tutorial/README-interactive-teacher.md

     -
 </div>

-This bellow could be a valid choice:
+This bellow could be a valid choice, but not my preference:

 src/obstacle.ts
 ```ts